I can’t believe I’m so excited about cauliflower – but these crispy buffalo cauliflower bites are seriously the stuff dreams are made of!

-I haven’t been able to get great photos of the buffalo cauliflower yet.
+I haven’t been able to get great photos of the buffalo cauliflower yet (but never a complaint about the taste!).
 But I just couldn’t wait to share it with you!

 Something about buffalo sauce is just so appealing to me on almost anything.
 I’ve put hot sauce on eeeeverything lately, and Frank’s Buffalo Hot Sauce has become a favorite!

 You’ll bake the cauliflower instead of frying it so you don’t have to use a bunch of oil.
 I just add a splash to the buffalo sauce, but you could also use butter.
 AND, if you use plant-based milk, it’s also a vegan recipe!

 I’ve made this recipe so many times now.
 I’ve nailed down some important things that really make a difference in how the final product tastes.
 Before we dive into the recipe, I want to share with you some tips for cooking cauliflower for the best outcome!

 You guys blow me away!
 Thanks to an insane traffic boost over Super Bowl weekend, this has become the third most popular recipe on my site!
 The only two recipes ahead of it are my spicy honey garlic tofu and homemade caesar salad dressing recipes.

 - Cut your cauliflower into small pieces, no bigger than one inch pieces – even a bit smaller if possible.
 This ensures each piece gets lots of crispy bits per portion of cauliflower.
 It also helps it cook evenly!